V3nilla/H2M-MOD-Torrent-File/README.md

 Text Installation:

-Just download **H1 + H2M by lxstwxrden** torrent with full game, open downloaded game folder and open **h2m-mod.exe**
+Just download **H1 + H2M by lxstwxrden** torrent with full game, after that - download **H2M Recent Patch**, copy everything from downloaded archive and paste it to the root game folder, and open **h2m-mod.exe**

-If you already have installed copy of the game - Just download **H2M-MOD Files** torrent, open downloaded folder, copy all files from downloaded folder, and paste into the game folder and open **h2m-mod.exe**
+If you already have installed copy of the game - Just download **H2M-MOD Files** torrent, open downloaded folder, copy all files from downloaded folder, and paste into the game folder, after that - download **H2M Recent Patch**, copy everything from downloaded archive and paste it to the root game folder, and open **h2m-mod.exe**

 For maps - Download **h2m-usermaps** torrent, copy downloaded **h2m-usermaps** folder and paste it to game folder(where .exe's)